Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 ## Examples with the wrapper scripts

-Note: In the examples below you may need to replace the `standard-g` queue with a [different slurm partition allocatable per node]([Containers up to and including the 20240209 ones](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-node)) if your user category has no access to `standard-g`.
+Note: In the examples below you may need to replace the `standard-g` queue with a [different slurm partition allocatable per node](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-node) if your user category has no access to `standard-g`.